 Fig 5 presents the CH4 emissions for the top 12 emitters from the fossil sector.
 The largest emitter is China (CHN), from the sub-sector of coal extraction mainly (85% in 2014), followed by Russia (RUS) and the United States (USA).
 The range of inversions relative to median values is larger for fossil emissions than for total anthropogenic emissions, reflecting the fact that the uncertainty of inversions increases through their separation of fossil from other sources.
 Here, GOSAT inversions in which fossil sector emissions were separated from the total emission in each grid cell using the share provided by a prior, differ from in situ inversions where different sectors correspond to specific tracers, in particular for CHN where the choice of a prior to separate fossil from other emissions is critical (Liu et al., 2021).
-(Liu et al., 2021).
-In China (CHN), both in-situ and GOSAT inversions find on average significantly smaller emissions than the NGHGIsNI, by 50% (13 TgCH4 yr-1) for in-situ and 24% (6 TgCH4 yr-1) for GOSAT in the 2010s, consistent with Liu et al. (2021).
-(2021).
-In Russia (RUS), in-situ and GOSAT inversions both have larger fossil emissions of near 6 TgCH4 vr-1 than NGHGIsNI, with a diverging trend of an increase in inversions and a decrease in the NGHGISNI.
-This mismatch is possibly due to aliasing between wetland emissions and gas extraction industries that occur in roughly the same region, or because of accidental leaks from ultra-emitters that are ignored in the NGHGISNI.
-The ultra-emitters defined by Lauvaux et al. (2021)(2021) are namely all short duration leaks from oil and gas facilities (e.g. wells, compressors) with an individual emission > 20 tCH4 h-1, each event lasting generally less than one day.
+In China (CHN), both in-situ and GOSAT inversions find on average significantly smaller emissions than the NGHGIs, by 50% (13 TgCH4 yr-1) for in-situ and 24% (6 TgCH4 yr-1) for GOSAT in the 2010s, consistent with Liu et al. (2021).
+In Russia (RUS), in-situ and GOSAT inversions both have larger fossil emissions of near 6 TgCH4 yr-1 than NGHGIs, with a diverging trend of an increase in inversions and a decrease in the NGHGIs.
+This mismatch is possibly due to aliasing between wetland emissions and gas extraction industries that occur in roughly the same region, or because of accidental leaks from ultra-emitters that are ignored in the NGHGIs.
+The ultra-emitters defined by Lauvaux et al. (2021) are namely all short duration leaks from oil and gas facilities (e.g. wells, compressors) with an individual emission > 20 tCH4 h-1, each event lasting generally less than one day.
 The contribution of these ultra-emitters is discussed in section 3.3.1.
-In the USA, fossil emissions from in-situ inversions are smaller than in NGHGIsNI by 26% until 2011 and then aligned.
-DifferencesThe gap between NGHGIsNI and inversions may be due tocompensated by: 1) under-reported emissions (Alvarez et al., 2018)(Alvarez et al.) in inventories from the shale gas extraction industry that are representing today 68% of the total USA oil and gas production (EIA, 2021b), (EIA, 2021b), and 2) excluded oil and gas offshore emissions in theour all fossil sources top-down budget through the land masking applied to the inversions.
-We note that although the emissions from the offshore sector might be underestimated (Gorchov Negron et al., 2020), they produce (Gorchov Negron et al., 2020), it produces only about 3% of the total U.S. natural gas production (EIA, 2021c).
-(EIA, 2021c).
-In the EUR, a similar fossil emissions values are emission is found from in-situ inversions and NGHGIsNIs before 2010, but both in-situ and GOSAT inversions show higher emissions than NGHGIsto NI from 2010 to 2017.
-The decreasing trend of fossil emissions between 2000 and 2010 is very consistent between inversions and NGHGIsNI reports in EUR.
-In India (IND), fossil emissions mainly come from fugitive emissions (~60% from natural gas and 30% from solid fuels in 2010 from MoEFCC (2015)).(2015)).
-Only three years are available from NGHGINI, and they report similar values than GOSAT inversions with constant emissions from 2010.
-On the contrary, in-situ inversions suggest continuous increasing emissions.
+In the USA, fossil emissions from in-situ inversions are smaller than in NGHGIs by 26% until 2011 and then aligned.
+Differences between NGHGIs and inversions may be due to: 1) under-reported emissions (Alvarez et al., 2018) in inventories from the shale gas extraction industry that are representing today 68% of the total USA oil and gas production (EIA, 2021b), and 2) excluded oil and gas offshore emissions in the fossil sources top-down budget through the land masking applied to the inversions.
+We note that although the emissions from the offshore sector might be underestimated (Gorchov Negron et al., 2020), they produce only about 3% of the total U.S. natural gas production (EIA, 2021c).
+In EUR, similar fossil emissions values are found from in-situ inversions and NGHGIs before 2010, but both in-situ and GOSAT inversions show higher emissions than NGHGIs from 2010 to 2017.
+The decreasing trend of fossil emissions between 2000 and 2010 is very consistent between inversions and NGHGIs reports in EUR.
+In India (IND), fossil emissions mainly come from fugitive emissions (~60% from natural gas and 30% from solid fuels in 2010 from MoEFCC (2015)).
+Only three years are available from NGHGI, and they report similar values than GOSAT inversions with constant emissions from 2010.
+On the contrary, insitu inversions suggest continuous increasing emissions.